 \section{Irregular singularity of Hitchin's equation}

 AD theories are constructed by compactifying six dimensional $A_1$ theory on a Riemann surface with irregular singularity \cite{Gaiotto:2009hg}.
-This is found by taking some scaling limit of the Seiberg-Witten curve of known UV theories and then map the resulting Seiberg-Witten curve to a Hitchin system description.
-The generalization of this method to higher rank theory is rather difficult and there are some subtle points about the scaling limit as discussed recently in \cite{Gaiotto:2010jf}.
-Our philosophy is to start directly from the irregular singular solutions of Hitchin's equation, and use the classification of irregular singularity to define a 4d theory.
+This description is found by taking scaling limits of the Seiberg-Witten curve of known UV theories and then mapping the resulting Seiberg-Witten curve to a Hitchin system description.
+The generalization of taking scaling limit to higher rank theory is rather difficult and there are some subtle points about the scaling limits as discussed recently in \cite{Gaiotto:2010jf}.
+Our philosophy is to start directly from the irregular singular solutions of Hitchin's equation, and use the classification of irregular singularity to classify 4d theory.
 The same idea seems working well for the regular puncture case in which the solution of the Hitchin equation do have a Young Tableaux classification which matches the physical derivation \cite{Nanopoulos:2009uw}.

-It is clear that irregular singular solution (higher order pole) of Hitchin's equation is needed for the AD theories if we require the matching between the UV parameters of the field theory and the geometric parameters.
-The new features of the AD theory are the fractional scaling dimension and the dimensional coupling constant, there is no way to accommodate these new features using only regular singularities.
-The introduction of the irregularity automatically solve this problem: first, the coordinate $z$ on the Riemann surface transforms nontrivially and we have the fractional scaling; second, the coefficients in the higher order pole are the dimensional coupling constant.
+The new features of the AD theory are the fractional scaling dimension and the dimensional coupling constant, and there is no way to accommodate these new features using only regular singularities.
+The introduction of the irregularity automatically solves this problem: first, the coordinate $z$ on the Riemann surface transforms nontrivially under $U(1)_R$ symmetry and we have the fractional scaling; second, the coefficients in the higher order pole are the dimensional coupling constant.
 There are many other wonderful matchings between the geometric description and the physical quantities as we will discuss in full detail later.
-This section is mainly served as a description of the irregular singularity and those who want to see examples can skip this section in first reading.
+This section is mainly served as a description of the irregular singularity from the Hitchin equation point of view and those who want to see physical applications can skip this section on first reading.